quyctd/frontend-interview-questions/ReactJS.md

 ## How is state changed in redux?
 The only way to change the state is to emit an action, an object describing what happened.
 This ensures that neither the views nor the network callbacks will ever write directly to the state.
 Instead, they express an intent to transform the state.
 Because all changes are centralized and happen one by one in a strict order, there are no subtle race conditions to watch out for.
 As actions are just plain objects, they can be logged, serialized, stored, and later replayed for debugging or testing purposes.

+## What is Redux Thunk?
+**Redux Thunk** middleware allows you to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+The inner function receives the store methods `dispatch` and `getState()` as parameters.